 - Verify that the dollar amount and borrower's name are correct

-- Make sure you have physically signed the promissory note “Read & and Approved” wherever a signature is required
+- Make sure you have physically signed the promissory note “Read & Approved” wherever a signature is required.

-- Check that the lender is correctly listed as the IRA (IRAR FBO John Doe 35-XXXXX) in all official documents
+- Check that the lender is correctly listed as your IRA (IRAR FBO John Doe 35-XXXXX) in all official documents.

-If any issues come up along the way, an IRA Resources representative will reach out to you to clarify the details and what is needed.
+- If any issues come up along the way, an IRAR representative will reach out to you to clarify the details and what is needed.
 Please note, there is a 2 - 3 day processing timeline, so take this into account when submitting your paperwork.

-There are a few things to keep in mind after you've invested, to make sure all goes smoothly with your self directed retirement account.
+There are a few things to keep in mind after you've invested, to make sure all goes smoothly with your self-directed retirement account.
 Make sure your borrowers have the right address to send payments and be sure to monitor these payments for accuracy.
-IRA Resources is not a loan servicer— it is up to you to ensure complete payments are being made in a timely manner and that the value of the loan is accurately reflected on your account.
+IRAR Trust is not a loan servicer.
+It is up to you to ensure complete payments are being made in a timely manner and that the value of the loan is accurately reflected on your account.

 Ready To Get Started?

-Now you know how to start investing in promissory notes (secured or unsecured) with your self directed IRA!
+Now you know how to expand your retirement strategy by investing in promissory notes (secured or unsecured) with your self-directed IRA!
 The process isn't complicated, you just need to make sure you've covered all your bases.

-With self directed IRAs, you've got freedom to invest hardly found in the retirement space— now take that freedom and use it to build your dream retirement.
-If you have any questions or want to talk strategy, an IRAR Representative would be happy to help.
+With self-directed IRAs, you have freedom to invest that’s rarely found in other retirement investment options.
+Now take that freedom and use it to build your dream retirement.
+If you have any questions or want to talk strategy, an IRAR representative would be happy to help.